Cfretz244/libdart/README.md

 **Dart** is both a wire-level binary `JSON` protocol, along with a high performance, and surprisingly high level, `C++` API to interact with that `JSON`.
-It is primarily optimized for on-the-wire representation size along with efficiency of receiver-side interaction, however, it also allows for reasonably performant dynamic modification when necessary.
+It is primarily optimized for on-the-wire representation size along with efficiency of receiver-side interaction, however, it also allows for dynamic modification when necessary.

 **Dart** can be used in any application as a dead-simple, fast, and lightweight `JSON` parser, but it first and foremost targets real-time stream processing engines